 Working hours

-It's normal to work irregular hours, as you may need to be on-call or on standby to deal with faults which occur at the plant or site.
+A typical working week consists of 37 to 40 hours.
+In some roles, you may be required to work on an on-call or standby basis in order to deal with faults which occur at the plant or site.
 Additional overtime payments, or an on-call allowance, may be incorporated into the annual salary.

 Part-time work may be possible.
-Self-employment is also an option with considerable experience, although this is most likely to be in consultancy or contract work.
+With considerable experience, it may be possible to become self-employed, although this is most likely to be in consultancy or contract work.

 What to expect